Federal Estate Taxes Due Upon Death

 The federal government has traditionally imposed federal estate taxes (called death taxes by opponents) above a certain amount.

-For people who died in 2021 the federal estate tax applies only to estates larger than $11,580,000 for individuals and twice that amount for married couples.
-For people who died in 2022, the threshhold for a federal estate tax is $12,060,000 and twice that for married couples.
-For people dying in 2023 the federal estate tax threshhold is $12,920,000 and double that for married couples.
-Nevada does not have any taxes on estates or estate income.
+For people who died in 2024 the federal estate tax applies only to estates larger than $13,610,000 for individuals and twice that amount for married couples.
+Nevada does not have any taxes on estates or estate income or on inheritance.
 CAUTION: What items are part of the estate for federal estate tax purposes is DIFFERENT THAN what items are part of the probate estate under state probate procedures.
 If you are concerned about federal estate tax liability and ways to minimize federal estate taxes you need a personal consultation with a tax lawyer.

 In contrast to the federal estate tax which is the I.R.S. cut before the estate moves on to the heirs, and which most estates are small enough to escape, estates that earn more than $600 in a year face an income tax.
 The period during which an estate may be liable for the income tax is from the date of death of the decedent until the estate is distributed.
 Many estates never earn $600 in a year.
 For example, the estate could consist of a house that is never rented and never earns income.
 Or it could consist of bank accounts that at today's low interest rates don't pay interest equal to $600 a year or more.
 If the estate earns more than $600/yr. there are two options.
 First, the estate can pay the income tax by filing a 1041.
 If there are many heirs, this may be the most efficient way to go for all concerned.
 Or, the estate can file the 1041 and a K-1 stating what portion of the income tax each heir is liable for and that the tax liability passes on to the heirs.
 If there is only one or two heirs this may be the most efficient way to go.
 This is a question to be discussed with a tax accountant.